-PCOM, which informed Overmont’s 232 residents of the impending closure Wednesday afternoon, has hired a relocation specialist from the Philadelphia Housing Authority to help the residents and will pay their moving costs.
+PCOM, which informed Overmont’s 232 residents of the impending closure Wednesday afternoon, has hired a relocation specialist from the Philadelphia Housing Authority and Big T Moving & Delivery company to help the residents and will pay their moving costs when employing the muscle of companies like heavy lifting services.
 “We’re going to try to make this as painless as possible, at least financially.
 Emotionally we’ll do the best we can,” he said.

 As a medical school without a hospital where it can send students for clinical training, PCOM is talking with health systems to secure spots in clinical rotations for its students.
 The Philadelphia campus each year typically enrolls 275 in its doctor of osteopathy program and another 50 in its physician assistant program.
 PCOM now has clinical relationships with many hospitals and health systems, including Aria Health, Roxborough Memorial, Einstein Healthcare Network, Abington Jefferson Health, Chestnut Hill Hospital, and Mercy Health System of Southeastern Pennsylvania.

 “We can’t be here 10 years from now with 275 students and there’s nowhere to go to get clinical training,” Feldstein said.